 Monetize Good Credit: What Actually Works (and What I Do)

 There’s a question I Googled for years before I stumbled on a real answer: can you actually monetize good credit?
-Not “save money with lower rates” — I mean generate actual income from a high credit score and a stack of seasoned cards.
+Not “save money with lower rates” — I mean generate actual income from a high score and a stack of seasoned cards.
 (I remember the hours I spent trying different search queries, not quite finding what I was looking for.)
-Turns out there is a genuine answer, and tradelines are the main one.
+It turns out there is a genuine answer, and tradelines are the main one.
+This is the practical menu of what works; if you want the bigger-picture strategy and risk framing, that’s my companion post on leveraging credit to generate wealth.

 monetize good credit